rec/gitz/README.rst

   Renames a git branch _and_ its remote branch

 ``git-snip``
-  Delete one or more commits by commit id or position (Python)
+  Delete one or more commits by commit id or position

 ``git-split``
-  Split a commit into individual changes, one per file (Python)
+  Split a commit into individual changes, one per file